Captain Brassbound's Conversion: Preface and notes

 Shaw explained that the topic of the play was the relationship between law and justice.
-He commented that "one of the evils of the pretence that our institutions represent abstract principles of justice, instead of being mere social scaffolding, is that persons of a certain temperament take the pretence seriously; and when the law is on the side of injustice, will not accept the situation, and are driven mad by their vain struggle against it".
+He commented that "one of the evils of the pretence that our institutions represent abstract principles of justice, instead of being mere social scaffolding, is that persons of a certain temperament take the pretence seriously; and when the law is on the side of injustice, will not accept the situation, and are driven mad by their vain struggle against it."

-Shaw added that his information about Morocco came from Cunninghame Graham's book, Mogreb-el-Acksa (the ancient Arab name of Morocco), "without which Captain Brassbound's Conversion would never have been written".
-The story of the legal dispute over the estate was derived from information provided about a similar case given to him by a Frederick Jackson, of Hindhead.
+Shaw added that his information about Morocco came from R.B.
+Cunninghame Graham's book, Mogreb-el-Acksa (the ancient Arab name of Morocco) (1898), "without which Captain Brassbound's Conversion would never have been written".
+The story of the legal dispute over the estate was derived from information provided about a similar case given to him by Frederick Jackson, of Hindhead.

 In performance

 The play was first performed at the Stage Society on 16 December 1900, at the Strand Theatre.
 A production in Manchester at the Queen's Theatre followed on 12 May 1902.
-The first London production was at the Royal Court, 20 March 1906 with Ellen Terry as Cicely Waynflete and Frederick Kerr as Brassbound.
+The first London production was at the Royal Court, 20 March 1906, with Ellen Terry as Cicely Waynflete and Frederick Kerr as Brassbound.

-In February, 1971, a production opened at The Theatre Royal, Brighton.
+In February 1971, a production opened at The Theatre Royal, Brighton.

 It transferred to The Cambridge Theatre, London, and ran till July.